Kiritsu/OsuSharp/README.md

 }
 ```

-You can also check OsuSharp.Example project.
+You can also check out the [OsuSharp.Example](https://github.com/Kiritsu/OsuSharp/tree/master/src/OsuSharp.Example) project for a more fully-fledged example.